Candice-Leigh-King/our-whereabouts-website/_posts/USA/2023-03-29-long-dong-silver-utah.md

 ---
 layout: posts
 seo:
-  title: Long Dong Silver, Utah
+  title: 'Long Dong Silver: The Uncharted Hike in Utah'
   description: >-
     Long Dong Silver is one of the coolest spots we've been to in Utah!!
 This place has two black spires that rise up and make you feel like you were